Athletic Training (AT)

 P: Graduate Standing.

 Students will explore research and evidence-based practices within the field of athletic training.
-Students will begin the process of developing a capstone project in this class.
+Students will begin the process of preparing for the BOC exam.

 Fall Only.